News

 Harvesting

-Roads continue to be extended in Blair, Turner, Walker, Cave, Lyder & Marshall Forests as harvesting progresses.
+Roads continue to be extended in Andrews, Blair, Turner, Walker, Cave, Lyder, Smith & Marshall Forests as harvesting progresses.

 Establishment

-SPFL is planning to re-establish a further 1000 ha of cutover in the 2020 season with land preparations already underway.
+SPFL will re-establish a further 500 ha of cutover in the 2023 season with land preparations already underway.

 Forest Health and Biodiversity

-SPFL in conjunction with the Sustainable Farming Fund (SFF) and Scion continue to fund and support work around introducing the biocontrol agent Eadya paropsidis, a parastic wasp for the control against the defoliating pest Paropsis charybdis or Eucalyptus Tortoise Beetle.
-Results to date have looked very promising with final testing against the potential of the wasp to attack non-targeted native and beneficial insects completed.
+SPFL in conjunction with the Sustainable Farming Fund (SFF), Scion and Southwood Export continue to fund and support work around introducing the biocontrol agent Eadya paropsidis, a parastic wasp for the control against the defoliating pest Paropsis charybdis or Eucalyptus Tortoise Beetle.
+EPA approval to release has been granted.
+The release is due late 2022.

 Nesting falcon pairs have been ever-present this year in the cutover & newly planted area.
 The falcons take refuge and build their nests in the windrows that SPFL created prior to establishment.
 These provide a great habitat for this nationally endangered species.